The Representational Status of Deep Learning Models: Representational Scientific Models

-In attempting to determine the representational status of deep learning models, we must first ask whether they are representational at all.
+In attempting to determine the representational$_\text{rel}$ status of deep learning models, we must first ask whether they are representational$_\text{rel}$ at all.
 That is, do DLMs have real targets?
-As I will show in \textit{Section 3}, the answer to this question is straightforwardly `yes'.
-To say that a DLM is representational is to place it somewhere on a graded spectrum, from highly-idealized to highly fine-grained models.
-In \textit{Section 4}, I will show that DLMs are best characterized as high-idealized models --they do not provide fined-grained representations of their targets.
+As I will show in \textit{Section 3}, the answer to this question is a straightforward `yes'.
+To say that a DLM is representational$_\text{rel}$ is to place it somewhere on a graded plane, from minimally idealized to highly idealized and from minimally decomposable to highly decomposable.
+In \textit{Section 4}, I will show that DLMs are best characterized as minimally semantically decomposable models whose representational$_\text{rel}$ capacities are global or holistic.
+However, due to opacity, it is not possible to evaluate the degree of idealization for any given deep learning model.
+However, given the wide variance in DLM dimensionality, it is reasonable to suspect that some models are more idealized than others (see \ref{fig:case2_benfits}).